Priyanka21tech/LivePure-AI-Support-Agent/README.md

 5. Performs OTP verification
 6. Creates case with full conversation as context
 7. Escalates to human agent if required
+8. The customer support and Raise issue button also creates the service and case erquest in the org using a form.

 ## 🏗 Architecture Highlights
 - Multi-topic Agent design